mexus/medici2/README.md

 Static code analysis is done on a regular basis by means of clang (scan-build) and cppcheck.

-Dynamic code analisis is done on a regular basis by valgrind.
+Dynamic code analisis is done on a regular basis by valgrind and clang "-fsanitize=address".